rcazzara/seldovia/_people/Alexandroff_Anesiem.md

 *Sources: Delaguna 1934:30, Keler 1971:38, Reger 1973:4, Maury Porter and Fred Elvsaas.*

 The name Alexandroff is likely an outgrowth of the Russian name Aleksandrov, which can also be seen as Alexandroff.
-Early Russians at Kodiak and at Fort Ross had some version of this name and the Alexandroffs were sometimes listed in US Census records as "Creole", meaning of a Russian father and Alaska native woman.
+Early Russians at
+Kodiak and at Fort Ross had some version of this name and the Alexandroffs were sometimes listed in US Census records as "Creole", meaning of a Russian father and Alaska native woman.

 All of the men in the photo below were considered [**"Creoles"**](../_resources/Seldovia_Russian_Creoles_In.md).
+At the far left are Vasilii Baiiu (church warden), Anisim Alexandrov (member of the St. Nicholas Temperance Society), standing next to Rev. Ioann Bortnovsky, and Nikolai Romanovich Fomin (a Seldovia chapel reader), and a man only identified as Yackolofff.
+Photograph courtesy of Alaska Historical Library Juneau (PCA 243 1-90)

 ![](../assets/images/ANISEM%20ALEXANDROFF/media/image1.jpeg)